nshor47/Bio-Spark-Tahoe/README.md

 # Bio-Spark-Tahoe

-📊 Group Project Part 2: Data Exploration
-🔍 Project Overview
+📊 Group Project Part 4: 2nd Model and Final Submission 🔍 Project Overview
 This project is part of our data science group work focused on exploring and preprocessing a large-scale gene expression dataset.
 Specifically, we are working with the TAHOE-100M dataset, which contains transcriptional response profiles from various drug perturbations in different cell types.